moubi/blog/content/blog/react-patterns-component-with-many-content-variants/index.md

 ---
-title: "React Patterns: Component with Unknown Content Variants"
+title: "React Patterns: A Component with Unknown Content Variants"
 date: "2021-02-04"
 description: "A dumb component renders any text passed while its visual appearance remains static.
 It is also unknown how many new content variations are about to come.
 What would be a useful React pattern in this scenario?"
 featuredImage: "component-with-dynamic-content-pattern.png"